This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have any ingredients leftover from this brown sugar glazed ham steak recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this glazed ham steak recipe, check out our Leftover Ingredients Recipe Finder.

-• Ham steak: Use a fully cooked, 8-ounce ham steak, typically found near the bacon in the meat section.
-Check for labels like “fully cooked,” “cured,” or “hickory smoked.”
-Uncooked ham steaks won’t work for this recipe.
+• Ham steak: Use a fully cooked, 8-ounce ham steak.
+These are often found near the bacon in the meat section.
+Look for labels such as “fully cooked,” “cured,” or “hickory smoked.”
+This recipe will not work with an uncooked ham steak.

 Recipe Variations